Foot Loose & Fancy Free

 Foot Loose & Fancy Free is the eighth studio album by Rod Stewart, released in November 1977 on Riva Records in the UK and Warner Bros in the US.

-The album is the second-to-last album of Stewart's acclaimed 1970s albums, beginning with Atlantic Crossing and including the platinum-selling A Night on the Town.
+The album is the second-to-last album of Stewart's 1970s albums, including the platinum-selling A Night on the Town.
 The album contains elements of hard rock ("Hot Legs"), funk rock ("You're Insane"), and progressive rock via Motown ("You Keep Me Hanging On"), as well as Stewart's usual ballads ("You're in My Heart").
-"I Was Only Joking", a tale about regret and the care-free minds of the young, has become one of Stewart's most loved compositions.
+"I Was Only Joking" was the third of four singles released from the album.